 The Elements line from Adobe is comprised of two pieces of software, Photoshop Elements (for photo editing) and Premiere Elements (for video editing).
 Both are sold separately for $99 each or $149 for the bundle.

-Adobe is a leader in the digital media industry, and their Premiere Pro CC (the big brother to this software) also won the Editor's Choice award in our professional video editing software guide.
+Adobe is a leader in the digital media industry, and their Premiere Pro CC (the big brother to this software) also won the Editor's Choice award in our professional video editing software guide and is our best alternative to Final Cut Pro for Windows.

-With a focus on ease of use, convenience and learning through hands-on experience, Premiere Elements 18 will help make you a better video editor even if you've had no prior experience.
+With a focus on ease of use, convenience, and learning through hands-on experience, Premiere Elements 19 will help make you a better video editor even if you've had no prior experience.
 Their stellar interface that can be customized to your skill level (which can hide more advanced features) mixed with their guided edits make this software a joy to use for beginners.

-Unlike all of the competing video editing software mentioned within this guide, Premiere Elements 18 is the only application available for both Mac or PC.
-However, the licensing is separate so you'll have to buy the right version the first time around or re-purchase the correct license if you switch from Mac to PC or vice-versa.
+Premiere Elements 19 is available for both the Mac or PC.
+However, the licensing is separate, so you'll have to buy the right version the first time around or re-purchase the correct license if you switch from Mac to PC or vice-versa.

-iMovie has been a staple in the Mac world since its release back in 1999 and Apple has continued to update the software thus keeping the entry-level crowd happy.
-In recent years, the Cupertino-based company would charge an affordable $14.99 through their Mac App Store for access to iMovie, but they decided to make it free as of April 2017.
+iMovie has been a staple in the Mac world since its release back in 1999.
+Apple has continued to update the software, thus keeping the entry-level crowd happy.
+In recent years, the Cupertino-based company would charge an affordable $14.99 through its Mac App Store for access to iMovie.
+In April 2017, they decided to make it free for all users of modern Macs.

 This is excellent news for anyone looking to learn video editing who owns an iMac or MacBook, but unfortunately, you cannot use this software on a PC.
 Compared to its older sibling, Final Cut Pro X, iMovie is a very dumbed-down version of the video editing software only offering the bare essentials though convenient features like facial recognition.

-If you have one of the newest MacBook Pros, iMovie gives you full access to use the TouchBar natively software which is really cool for scrubbing your timeline or switching editing tools.
+If you have one of the newer MacBook Pros, iMovie gives you full access to use the TouchBar natively software which is convenient for scrubbing your timeline or switching editing tools.
 Apple updates iMovie regularly so you'll be able to stay up to date on the latest trends though it already can handle 4K video editing and comes packed with fun templates and presents.

 As a graduate of the University of Massachusetts and our Managing Editor, Colt loves testing out the newest tech products/services.
 His goal is to help better educate other consumers to ensure the most satisfying purchases decisions on consumer electronics and services.
 When he is not working on creating new content, Colt enjoys spending time with his two Australian Shepherds, Mia and Zoey.